Menu

 • /WV: 4-knot wind from heading 080 degrees

-• Remarks: Low level wind shear more than 9 knots during descent, short final approach to runway 26.
+• Remarks: Low-level wind shear more than 9 knots during descent, short final approach to runway 26.
 “COR” indicates a correction to the observation regarding wind and remarks by the Los Angeles Center / Center Weather Service Unit.

-If you feel you are rusty on PIREPs, definitions and classification of weather phenomena, and the phraseology of making a PIREP, make sure to take advantage of the free PIREP module in ARSim.
-Spend some time reviewing them when you’re not flying.
-For a real-time look at recent PIREPs, visit the Aviation Weather Center Aircraft Reports page.
+If you feel you are rusty on PIREPs, definitions, and classification of weather phenomena, and the phraseology of making a PIREP, make sure to take advantage of the free PIREP module in ARSim.

 PIREP Form

-Here are some additional resources you might want to explore:
+Additional resources you might want to explore:

-FAA Safety Briefing Mar/Apr 2020
+1. FAA Safety Briefing Mar/Apr 2020

-Aviation Weather Center ADDS Aircraft Reports
+2. Aviation Weather Center ADDS Aircraft Reports

-Operational Implementation of AWC Online PIREP Submission Form
+3. Operational Implementation of AWC Online PIREP Submission Form

-Inflight Electronic PIREP Submission (1800WXBRIEF)
+4. Inflight Electronic PIREP Submission (1800WXBRIEF)

-Aeronautical Information Manual (AIM) Chapter 7-1-19, Pilot Weather Reports
+5. Aeronautical Information Manual (AIM) Chapter 7-1-19, Pilot Weather Reports

-“Pipe Up With PIREPs” FAA Safety Briefing magazine, May/June 2008
+6. “Pipe Up With PIREPs” FAA Safety Briefing magazine, May/June 2008

-“Pay It Forward with PIREPS”
+7. “Pay It Forward with PIREPS”

 • Share:

-Also in All
+Also in Aviation

 Read More